-Slide the battery lock lever as shown by the arrow and remove the battery.
+- Slide the battery lock lever as shown by the arrow and remove the battery. - To prevent shorting, be sure to attach the protective cover to the battery.

 Using a Household Power Outlet

 With AC Adapter Kit ACK-E2 (optional), you can connect the camera to a household power outlet and not worry about the battery level.